 To register your boat, complete the Boat Registration form and return it, along with your proof of ownership, to:

 Littleton, CO 80125

-You may also register your boat at many Colorado Parks and Wildlife offices.
-See the available registration locations.
+You may also register your boat at many CPW offices.
+See a list of potential authorized registration locations.
 Always call ahead to ensure services are available.

 The annual registration fees are determined by the length of the boat.
 Current fees are as follows:

 - Less than 20 feet in length - $35.25

 - 20 feet to less than 30 feet - $45.25

 Registrations are valid from Jan.
 1 to Dec.
 31 each year.
 This is a flat administrative transaction fee - it cannot be prorated for a partial year's registration and will not be subject to refund if the boat is sold or stolen.

 Registration renewal cards are mailed to currently registered owners each November.
 Registrations are valid from Jan.
 1 to Dec.
 31 each year.
 You may also renew your registration online.
 You MUST have your registration number to renew online or please call 303-791-1920 to get your information.

 Purchasing a Boat